aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-cells/format-cells/_index.md

 #### **Range of Cells**
 To set borders on a range of cells:

-1. Add Aspose.Cells.GridWeb control to your Web Form
+1. Add the Aspose.Cells.GridWeb control to your Web Form.
-1. Access a desired worksheet
+1. Access a desired worksheet.
-1. Instantiate an object of WebBorderStyle class
+1. Instantiate an object of the WebBorderStyle class.
-1. Set Style of the Border to Solid or Dashed etc.
+1. Set the style of the border to solid, dashed, etc.
-1. Set Width of the Border in pixels
+1. Set the width of the border in pixels.
-1. Set Color of the Border
+1. Set the color of the border.
-1. Apply border settings stored in WebBorderStyle object to a specified range of cells
+1. Apply border settings stored in the WebBorderStyle object to a specified range of cells.

 **A range of cells with customized border settings**

 ![todo:image_alt_text](format-cells_9.png)

 {{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-Cells-FormatCells.aspx-ApplyRangeBorderStyles.cs" >}}
 ### **Setting Number Formats**
 Aspose.Cells.GridWeb supports setting number formats.
-There are 59 built-in number formats.
-To see them, please refer to this [list of supported number formats](/cells/net/aspose-cells-gridweb/list-of-supported-number-formats/).
+There are 59 built‑in number formats.
+To see them, please refer to this [list of supported number formats](/cells/net/list-of-supported-number-formats/).

-All built-in number formats are in the NumberType enumeration.
-To use a built-in number format, set the NumberType using SetNumberType method of a cell's object to a number format from the NumberType enumeration.
+All built‑in number formats are in the NumberType enumeration.
+To use a built‑in number format, set the NumberType using the SetNumberType method of a cell object to a number format from the NumberType enumeration.

-To set custom number format use the cell's SetCustom method.
+To set a custom number format, use the cell's SetCustom method.

 **Number format settings applied on B1 and B2**

 ![todo:image_alt_text](format-cells_10.png)

 {{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-Cells-FormatCells.aspx-ApplyNumberFormats.cs" >}}